-Bachelor of Science in Environmental Health Science (EHS)
+Bachelor of Science in Environmental and Occupational Health Science (EOHS)

 Who Should Apply?

 The major in environmental and occupational health science (reference number 548) requires a minimum of 70 semester hours and leads to a Bachelor of Science degree.
 No minor or second major is required.
 Including general education and major requirements,a total of 120 semester hours are required for graduation.

 EOHS Student Organizations and Opportunities

 - Environmental and Occupational Health Science Research Center